Maxime-Cllt/yolo-rs/README.md

 ## 🚀 Overview

-**ClashVisionRuntime** is a high-performance Rust runtime designed for executing YOLOv8 models using ONNX Runtime.
+**yolo-rs** is a high-performance Rust runtime designed for executing YOLOv8 models using ONNX Runtime.
 It specializes in object detection within images, making it ideal for applications such as analyzing game screenshots from Clash of Clans.